melaniedaniel7/CFPB-Text-Analysis-Using-NLP-Techniques/README.md

 This repository contains the following files:
 - The csv file of the complaints I used for this project
-- The "Text Cleaning" file shows how the dataset was cleaned
-- The "Numeric Vectors" file shows how clean texts were converted into numerical vectors using BoW and TF-IDF
-- The "Most Prevalent Topics" file shows how the most prevalnt topics were idetified using LSA and LDA Each file contains the fully functional code, together with comments which provide a brief technical description on the code.
+- The project file (task 1) contains the fully functional code, together with comments which provide a brief technical description on the code
+- The data exploration file where I explored the data and thoughts I had from phase 2 before completeing the project